Hexazinone: Mechanism of action

 Hexazinone is a broad-spectrum residual and contact herbicide, rapidly absorbed by the leaves and roots.
-It is tolerated by conifers, and therefore it is a very effective herbicide for the control for annual and perennial broadleaf weeds, some grasses, and some woody species.
+It is tolerated by many conifers, and therefore it is a very effective herbicide for the control for annual and perennial broadleaf weeds, some grasses, and some woody species.
 Hexazinone works as rain or snowmelt makes it possible for the herbicide to move downward into the soil.
 There the hexazinone is absorbed from the soil by the roots.
 It moves through the conductive tissues to the leaves, where it blocks the photosynthesis of the plant within the chloroplasts.
 Hexazinone binds to a protein of the photosystem II complex, which blocks the electron transport.
 The result are multiple following reactions.
 First triplet-state chlorophyll reacts with oxygen to form singlet oxygen.
 Both chlorophyll and singlet oxygen then remove hydrogen ions from the unsaturated lipids present in de cells and the organelle membranes, forming lipid radicals.
 These radicals will oxidize other lipids and proteins, eventually resulting in loss of the membrane integrity of the cells and organelles.
 This will result in a loss of chlorophyll, leakage of cellular contents, cell death, and eventually death of the plant.
 Woody plants first show yellowing of the leaves before they start to defoliate, eventually they will die.
 Sometimes plants are able to refoliate and defoliate again during the growing season.